LucaCerina/physio-cassette/README.md

 - EventRecord: a class for time annotated events based on [traces](https://github.com/datascopeanalytics/traces) TimeSeries with support for binary, trains, and multilevel events

 ### Containers
-- DataHolder: your box of cables based on Python dictionary
+- DataHolder: your box of cables based on Python dictionary.
+Parent class of SignalFrame and EventFrame.
 - SignalFrame: A container for Signal data structures.
 Can load data from numpy arrays, MatLab .mat files and EDF files
 - EventFrame: A container for EventRecord structures, with support to merge operations (e.g. events annotated across multiple channels).
 Can load data from CSV files, with each annotated label stored as its own EventRecord.